-&lt;sup>8 The price in this case is growing in strictly vertical direction and not in a right-up direction as in the case of cost-plus-based price growth, which means that, all other parameters being equal, expansion of demand leads to a bigger replacement-value-based-price growth than expansion of supply leads to a growth of marginal-cost-based-price.
+9 The price in this case is growing in strictly vertical direction and not in a right-up direction as in the case of cost-plus-based price growth, which means that, all other parameters being equal, expansion of demand leads to a bigger replacement-value-based-price growth than expansion of supply leads to a growth of marginal-cost-based-price.

-&lt;sup>9 The ECT entered into force in 1998 and since that time is an integral part of the international law system.
+10 The ECT, signed on 17 December 1994, entered into force on 16 April 1998 and since that time is an integral part of the international law system.

-- whether to "exchange" it for commercial (barter) and/or non-commercial (political) concessions from the importing buyers, thus transferring (donating) a part of the Hotelling rent to the government/population of a foreign country in exchange for their friendly behaviour towards the state-owner of the non-renewable energy resource and its exporter.
+- whether to transfer the portion of this rent to its own nationals as a social subsidy and compensating the losses at domestic market by export earnings by selling a non-renewable energy resource on an export market at the replacement-value-based price (thus extracting both the Ricardian and the Holelling rents) and selling it domestically at cost-plus price (extracting the whole Ricardian rent and only a portion, at best, of the Hotelling rent) or even below such value, i.e. at "cost-minus" price, thus extracting neither the Hotelling rent nor even in full the Ricardian rent; or - whether to "exchange" it for commercial (barter) and/or non-commercial (political) concessions from the importing buyers, thus transferring (donating) a part of the Hotelling rent to the government/population of a foreign country in exchange for their friendly behaviour towards the state-owner of the non-renewable energy resource and its exporter.